opentelemetry-php/otel-sdk-bundle-example-sf5/README.md

 - The first time you start the services, the images will be build.
-Keep in mind, that compiling the gRPC extension can take quite a while (10-15 mins), so please be patient (or go grab a coffee or do something else, while the images ae build).
+Keep in mind, that compiling the gRPC extension can take quite a while (10-15 mins), so please be patient (or go grab a coffee or do something else, while the images are built).
 We will address this issue in the future by proving a base image which will already include the gRPC extension.

 - Once the services are starting, wait until the PHP (fpm) service tells that it can accept requests.